 Super Mario Party

 The fun mini-games offered in the silly multiplayer that is Super Mario Party use technology that you won't find in the Switch Lite.
 For instance, some of these mini-games rely on HD rumble, while others require you to swing around a detached Joy-Con.
 As we previously mentioned, the Switch Lite doesn't have HD rumble and the Joy-Cons don't detach.
-You can still play this game on the smaller Switch, but you'll need to pair a set of Joy-Cons to it.
-Having a stand also makes it easier for every player to see what's happening on screen.
+You can still play this game on the smaller Switch, but you'll need a set of Joy-Cons to do so.
+Having a great stand also makes it easier for every player to see what's happening on screen.

 To effectively play this two-player party game, you'll need detached Joy-Cons for either person playing.
 Many of 1-2-Switch's mini-games also rely on HD rumble to succeed, so you'll need a controller that supports that technology.
 Once again, the Switch Lite doesn't have a kickstand, so you'll want to purchase a stand that props your system up for both players to see.
 Pair an extra set of Joy-Cons to your Switch Lite and you'll be good to go.

 Nintendo Labo/Labo VR

 Labo games work by placing detachable Joy-Cons into cardboard Toy-Con accessories and moving them around.
 Since the Switch Lite's Joy-Cons aren't removable, this isn't doable.
 This is the same across the board, whether you're referring to original Labo or Labo VR.
 The latter also requires you to strap the screen to a headset.
 Considering that the Labo headset is designed for the larger Switch, the Switch Lite won't fit securely and will likely fall out if you attempt to use it this way.
 It's not worth the risk of damaging the device, so we don't suggest playing Labo VR with the Switch Lite.

 Just Dance (any version)